wavespectra/wavespectra/docs/install.rst

 Stable release
 --------------

-The wavespectra package can be installed using pip or conda.
+The latest stable release of wavespectra package can be installed using pip or conda.
-Installation from conda-forge includes pre-compiled versions of the non-python parts of the code.
-This means that no compiler is required on the target system.

 Install using pip
 ~~~~~~~~~~~~~~~~~~~